 The definition of the term telehealth can include a variety of services.
 The common element among telehealth solutions is that they involve the use of telephones, computers, and other devices to connect individuals who are not in the same place at the same time.

-At Belmont Behavioral Hospital, we offer three types of telehealth services:
+At Belmont Behavioral Health System, we offer three types of telehealth services:

 - Telehealth assessments, which may also be referred to as tele-assessments, virtual assessments, or video assessments